Improving Content Retrieval in IG Saved

 Participants

-You saved a pizza post before, but you can’t remember where it is.
-Find a saved post related to ‘pizza’.
+You saved a pizza post earlier but can’t remember where it is.
+Find the saved post related to pizza.

 Metrics Tracked